GillianTrethewey/GillianTrethewey/README.md

 I love programming, creating, and I'm proficient at membership, e-commerce websites such as:  https://cognitiveresults.com

-I've been coding on the web since 2014.
-I work for another developer doing CBT along with retainer work with clients.
+I've been coding on the web since 2012.

 I'm a loyal, steady, hard-worker with strong ethics.
 See my Django app that combines a GitHub API along with Postgresql DB to render a Resources section.
 Deployed on Heroku at https://gillian-trethewey-django-db.herokuapp.com/